Latest revision- December 9, 2024

 This is Part I of a two part pancocojams series on the hand clap rhyme "Miss Sue From Alabama".

-Part I provides my brief editorial comments about why I believe "Miss Sue From Alabama" originated as an African American rhyme.
+Part I provides information and comments about the recreational rhyme "Miss Sue From Alabama" originated as an African American rhyme.

 Click http://pancocojams.blogspot.com/2017/09/selected-examples-of-hand-clap-rhyme_1.html for Part II of this series.
-Part II of this pancocojams series presents selected examples of "Miss Sue From Alabama" hand clap rhymes regardless of their titles that are dated from 2000 on as well as examples from the "Miss Sue From Alabama" rhyme family (regardless of their titles) that have no demographic information about their dates, but which I believe are later versions.
+Part II of this pancocojams series presents selected examples of "Miss Sue From Alabama" hand clap rhymes regardless of their titles that are dated from 2000 on.

 DISCLAIMER: This series isn't meant to be a comprehensive compilation of all of the numerous versions of rhymes in the "Miss Sue From Alabama" rhyme family.